UffizziCloud/docs/docs/guides/git-integrations.md

 5. Once authenticated, select which repositories you want Uffizzi to have access to
 6. Save your selection

 Your Uffizzi account should now have access to the repositories you selected.
-Repositories that are visible to Uffizzi can be added to compose files or to templates.
+Repositories that are visible to Uffizzi can be referenced in your compose spec.
 For more information on using the GitHub build context for compose, see the [Uffizzi Compose file reference](../references/compose-spec.md).

-Additionally, Uffizzi's GitHub integration will configure webhooks for your repositories so that anytime your repository changes, Uffizzi will update your previews.
+Additionally, Uffizzi's GitHub integration will configure webhooks for your repositories so that anytime your repository changes Uffizzi will apply those changes accordingly.

+For existing Preview Deployments any new commits to the relevant repositories will be built and the Deployment will be updated automatically.
+This is the default configuration in `docker-compose.uffizzi.yml`, if you want to turn this feature off you can set [`deploy: auto: false`](../references/compose-spec#x-uffizzi-auto-deploy-updates) at the service level.

+>**Note:** Any changes made to your `docker-compose.uffizzi.yml` will be recognized and will be applied to any future Preview Deployments - these changes will not impact existing Preview Deployments.

 Webhooks are automatically configured when you select the **Auto-deploy code changes** option in the Uffizzi web console or set `deploy: auto: true` in your compose file.